Add an extra dash of magic to your vacay when you book a stay at one of these dreamy treetop retreats

 Sasquatch Cabin | Snohomish

 Sasquatch Cabin is a spa lover’s dream come true.
-One highlight is an oval freestanding tub so guests can bathe among the evergreens while watching a flat screen TV.
+One highlight is an oval freestanding tub so guests can bathe among the evergreens while watching a flat-screen TV.
 A sliding alder barn door leads from the bedroom to a private bathroom.
 This gorgeous getaway is a levitating tiny house with natural wood interior and romantic touches, unbelievably it has two stories.
-Everything guests need fits within this mini abode—a small kitchenette, cozy living space with stone fireplace, HD TV and a smoker/grill on the front deck.
+Everything guests need fits within this mini abode—a small kitchenette, cozy living space with a stone fireplace, HD TV, and a smoker/grill on the front deck.
 On the second floor, a children's sleeping loft overlooks the rest of the bedroom.
 Nearby hikes and a trailhead for cyclists lead into the charming town of Snohomish.